 The first few sections are done, including a face to face meeting between Will and Prime Minister David Lloyd George.
 Safe to say he's not a fan.
 A pile of material on the French mutinies of 1917 remains to be tackled, but there are already a number of new characters in the pipeline, as well as returnees from Black Winter.

 2020 is going to be a busy year!
 I'm planning to launch a history YouTube channel.
 Filming continues for a second series of War Factories, I am thrilled to have started work on exclusive material at the Royal Archives for a new writing project.
 The premise is George V, Edward VIII and The Crown, and will examine the relationship between father and son, to ascertain how much it impacted the abdication, or whether that crucial turning point in the history of the British Monarchy was always inevitable.
 Work has also begun on the third instalment of the Will Stanley books.
 Blue Murder will see Will dragged down onto the French sector in the summer of 1917, amidst mutiny and chaos to investigate a particularly grisly occurrence.
 And I've been obsessing over a WW1 cult figure lately.
-I'm not ready to say why, but following an inaugural battlefield tour in Jordan in November to look at Lawrence of Arabia and the Arab Revolt, I'm also busy getting ready to deliver a new talk: Who was TE Lawrence?
-For the first time in January.
+I'm not ready to say why, but following an inaugural battlefield tour in Jordan in November to look at Lawrence of Arabia and the Arab Revolt, I've also introduced a new talk: Who was TE Lawrence?